XRoemer/XPianoRoll/README.md

 #### download dependencies and third-party utility

 - XPianoRoll uses nw.js for the editor.
-It's preferable to use the sdk version to see the commands exchanged between pd and nw.
+It's preferable to use the sdk version to see the commands exchanged between max and nw.
 Console can be opened by F12. nw.js can be downloaded from here: https://nwjs.io/